raspberrypilearning/micromine-bitcraft/worksheet.md

     from gpiozero import DigitalInputDevice
     from time import sleep
     ```
-    Here you are using three different modules.
-One to connect to Minecraft Pi, one to program the gpio pins, and one to add pauses or sleeps.
+    Here you are using three different modules: one to connect to Minecraft Pi, one to program the GPIO pins, and one to add pauses or sleeps.

-1. Underneath create a connection to Minecraft by typing:
+1. Underneath, create a connection to Minecraft by typing:

 	```python
 	mc = Minecraft.create()